remix-run/react-router/docs/basics/Histories.md

 doesn't show up in the URL, think of it a little bit like post data in an HTML form.

-The DOM api that hash history uses to transition around is simply `window.location.hash = newHash`, with no place to store location state.
+The DOM API that hash history uses to transition around is simply `window.location.hash = newHash`, with no place to store location state.
 But, we want all histories to be able to use location state, so we shim it by creating a unique key for each location and then store that state